Clara Barton Biography

 Stephen Barton was a successful businessman, farmer, and horse breeder.
-As a militia captain, he campaigned during the French and Indian War and against American Indians with General Anthony Wayne in the Northwest Territory.
-Little is known of Sarah Barton other than that she was a homemaker who cared for her daughter but struggled to understand her peculiarities.
+As a militia captain, he campaigned during the French and Indian War, and against American Indians with General Anthony Wayne in the Northwest Territory.
+Historians know of Sarah Stone Barton other than that she was a homemaker who cared for her daughter but struggled to understand her peculiarities.

 Barton accepted her first healthcare project at the tender age of eleven when her brother, David, seriously injured himself upon falling from the roof of a barn.
 Suspending her formal education for two years, the distraught sister dedicated herself to nursing her brother back to health.
 Her successful mission laid the groundwork for the medical and humanitarian achievements for which she would become renowned later in her life.

 Following David’s recovery, Barton’s family sent Clara to a private boarding school, hoping the experience away from home would help their daughter overcome her extreme shyness.
-When the experiment failed they engaged L.N.
+When the experiment failed, they engaged L.N.
 Fowler, a noted phrenologist, to offer guidance on what should become of their daughter.
 Following an examination of Clara’s skull, Fowler recommended that she become a teacher to overcome her shyness.
-As a result, Clara undertook the necessary studies and by 1839 she passed the requisite examinations to launch a fifteen-year teaching career.
+As a result, Clara undertook the required studies, and by 1839 she passed the requisite examinations to launch a fifteen-year teaching career.

-In 1839, at the age of seventeen, Barton began teaching in a one-room schoolhouse near Oxford.
-She quickly achieved notoriety for her ability to control rowdy students without employing corporal punishment.
+In 1839, at age seventeen, Barton began teaching in a one-room schoolhouse near Oxford.
+She quickly achieved notoriety for her ability to control rowdy students without using corporal punishment.
 Six years later, Barton moved to the adjoining town of Charlton, Massachusetts, where she established a school for the children of her brother’s mill workers.

 After teaching for more than a decade, Barton moved to Oneida County, New York, in 1850.
-There, she enrolled at the Clinton Liberal Institute for a year to pursue formal studies in the field of education.
+There, she enrolled at the Clinton Liberal Institute for a year to pursue formal studies in education.

 Afterward, Barton accepted a teaching position at Cedarville School, a subscription school at Bordentown, New Jersey.
 Upon noticing that the families of many of the children in Bordentown could not afford private tuition, Barton convinced community leaders to allow her to open a free school in 1852.
-Barton’s new school is often cited as New Jersey’s first free public school.
+Barton’s new school may have been New Jersey’s first free public school.